jaresty/liberating-structures/README.md

 ### Customizing Activity Launch

-When launching an activity, you can customize settings like delay and reaction time limits, facilitating scheduling and ensuring smooth coordination.
+When launching an activity, you can customize settings like delay and reaction time limits, facilitating scheduling and indicating the time allowed for participants to react and join in activities.

 ### Manually Starting Huddles